jeanCarloMachado/unwanted-content-detector/README.md

 - possibility of configuring a custom personal dataset to fine tune
 - Single performance evaluation criteria

-## Use cases it could be applied to:
+## Use cases it could be applied to

 - detecting the generation of harmful content from LLMs
 - preventing harmful prompts to be injected into LLMs